Motorcycle drivers and passengers face high risk for TBI – helmet or no helmet

 The study reviewed data from nearly 80,000 motorcycle drivers and 6,000 passengers who were involved in crashes between 2007 and 2010.
 The statistics showed that while approximately two-thirds of drivers were wearing helmets at the time of a crash, only 57.5% of the passengers were also wearing helmets.

 The findings of the study also reinforce the idea that TBI is a serious issue for motorcycle riders, even when wearing helmets.
-Traumatic brain injuries were the most common injury in crashes for both drivers and passengers, however, passengers were slightly more at risk.
+Traumatic brain injuries were the most common injury in motorcycle accidents for both drivers and passengers, however, passengers were slightly more at risk.
 Passengers experienced TBI in 40% of crashes, compared with 35% of drivers.

 This increased risk for passengers held true, even when wearing helmets.
 Approximately 36% of helmet-wearing passengers experienced TBI in crashes, compared to 31% of helmeted drivers.
+If you need any help after a crash, you can get more info here.

-“We believe that in certain accidents, the passenger is more likely to be ejected from the motorcycle,” said Dr. Tyler Evans of the Indiana University School of Medicine in Indianapolis.
+“We believe that in certain motorcycle accidents, the passenger is more likely to be ejected from the motorcycle,” said Dr. Tyler Evans of the Indiana University School of Medicine in Indianapolis.
 The attorneys for speeding tickets said that accidents caused by speeding lead to this more often.

 “This is likely to increase the risk for serious head injury despite helmet use, given that being ejected from the motorcycle at a high rate of speed may be too severe of an impact for the helmet to be as protective,” Evans told Reuters by email.